 You then begin to run options in your mind: did I pull a lever too hard?
 Is the spark plug dead again?
 Is the carburetor busted, or is this manufacturer bonkers?

-We have created this list of the 17 most common reasons why Lawn Mower starts then dies.
 Some of these are newbie errors (we’ve all been there), while others might need you to whip out your toolbox, so let’s begin.

 1. You’re out of fuel

-If I had a penny for every time a lawnmower “emergency” was because there was no fuel in the gas tank, I’d be smiling to the bank every weekend!
+If I had a penny for every time a lawnmower “emergency” was because there was no fuel in the gas tank, I’d be smiling to the bank every weekend.

 And this could happen with the same person more than once.
 So, don’t feel bad if it has happened to you.